Inspiring awe and wonder since 1986

 The FODST provides opportunities for artist professional development by commissioning artists at crucial stages in their careers.
 The Trust’s expertise in selecting and commissioning artists at early stages in their careers is nationally recognised as significant and vital to their subsequent international careers.
 For example, David Nash created his first Dome in the forest in 1986, he then went onto create them across the world.

-The Sculpture Trail is Owned and managed by the Forestry Commission.
+The Sculpture Trail is Owned and managed by the Forestry England.
 The Forest of Dean Sculpture Trust is a registered charity no.1059078 that raises money to commission new artworks.
-The charity is governed by a board of voluntary trustees: Nicholas Bury (Chair), Sarah Bowden (Vice-Chair & Acting Treasurer), Glynn Williams, Joanna Greenhill, Jo Volley, Andrew Stonyer and Geoff Morrow.
-The commissions of the Trust are overseen by Project Director Cathy Mager.
+The charity is governed by a board of voluntary trustees: Nicholas Bury (Chair), Sarah Bowden (Vice-Chair & Acting Treasurer), Denise de Cordova, Glynn Williams, Joanna Greenhill, Jo Volley, Andrew Stonyer and Geoff Morrow.
+The commissions of the Trust are fundraised and overseen by Project Director Cathy Mager.